TJ Friedl Player Props: Reds vs. Braves

-The Cincinnati Reds and TJ Friedl, who went 0-for-3 last time in action, take on Jared Shuster and the Atlanta Braves at Great American Ball Park, Saturday at 4:10 PM ET.
+The Cincinnati Reds, including TJ Friedl (.432 on-base percentage in past 10 games, 57 points above season-long percentage), battle starter Charlie Morton and the Atlanta Braves at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Braves.
+In his previous game he had a one-hit showing (1-for-4) against the Braves.

 TJ Friedl Game Info & Props vs. the Braves